What Is Teenage Pregnancy?

 A full-term pregnancy lasts about 40 weeks.
 A baby that delivers before 37 weeks is a premature baby, or "preemie."
 In some cases, premature labor that begins too early in pregnancy can be stopped by medications.
 Other times, the baby has to be delivered early for the health of the mother or infant.
 The earlier a baby is born, the more risk there is of respiratory, digestive, vision, cognitive, and other problems.

 Teens are at higher risk of having low-birth-weight babies.
 Premature babies are more likely to weigh less than they should.
 In part, that’s because they've had less time in the womb to grow.
-A low-birth-weight baby weighs only 3.3 to 5.5 pounds (1,500 to 2,500 grams).
+A low-birth-weight baby weighs only 3.3 to 5.5 pounds.
 A very-low-birth-weight baby weighs less than 3.3 pounds.
 Babies that small may need to be put on a ventilator in a hospital's neonatal care unit for help with breathing after birth.

 For teens who have sex during pregnancy, STDs such as chlamydia and HIV are a major concern.
 Using a latex condom during intercourse may help prevent STDs, which can infect the uterus and growing baby.